sphaero/sphof/docs/guide.rst

 know if your program started first or if the other was first.
 Therefore the :py:meth:`on_peer_enter <zocp.ZOCP.on_peer_enter>` method will tell you.

-It might also be easier to directly link the variable of an Actor to your another variable.
-You can do this by registering your variable and then subscribing your variable to the other Actor's variable.
-The code for the 'MySecondActor' then becomes:
+It might also be easier to directly link variables of Actors.
+You can do this by registering a variable and then subscribing this variable to another Actor's variable.
+In the MySecondActor example we can do this as
+follows:

 .. code-block:: python
    :linenos: